Recommended links for student teachers X

 for all children'' (D.McGuinness

-Having a transparent alphabet code is not the only reason why children in most European countries learn to read and spell so successfully (accurately) and quickly; many European countries teach
+Having a transparent alphabet code is not the only reason why children in most European countries learn to read so successfully (accurately) and quickly; many European countries teach

 reading using the quick, simple and confidence-building method